makersacademy/rps-challenge/README.md

 $ bundle
 $ rackup
 ```
+You can then visit the localhost at the port given by rackup in the command line and play the game in your browser.

+You may need to `$ gem install bundle` if the `$ bundle` does not work.

 Tests can be run by running `$ rspec` in the command line while in the `rps-challenge` directory.
+There are unit tests testing every possible outcome and each method through the classes.
+Capybara feature tests are used to test the various features of the application.

 Screenshots of the application can be found below.